genesiscommunitysuccess/docs/docs/04_tutorials/04_training-resources/05_training-content-day5.md

 )
 ```

-#### 3. Update the event handler
+#### 3. Update the Event Handler

-The rule needs to call an event handler, which will be called `<PositionCancel>` using the class created in the previous step.
+The rule needs to call an Event Handler, which will be called `<PositionCancel>` using the class created in the previous step.
-We have defined the event handler in the code block below.
+We have defined the Event Handler in the code block below.
 Open the file **alpha-eventhandler.kts** and insert the code block:

 ```kotlin
 eventHandler<PositionCancel> {